SF-WDI-LABS/mongoose-books-app/docs/sprint-A.md

   ```
   </details>

-1. Try to debug, and if you're stuck ask for help.
+1. You can use robomongo to check out your database.
+If you got an error message try to debug, and if you're stuck ask for help.